DerekPascarella/UniversalDreamcastPatcher/README.md

 - Support for xdeltas in order to reduce patch size and mitigate copyright concerns.
 - Built-in auto-update (Windows and Linux).
 - Deterministic, byte-identical output across all platforms for the same inputs.
-- Supported formats for source disc image (input):
+- Supported formats for source disc image (input) and patched disc image (output):
   - TOSEC-style GDI
-  - Redump-style CUE
+  - Redump-style CUE/BIN
-  - CHD (GD-ROM)
+  - CHD
-- Supported formats for patched disc image (output):
-  - TOSEC-style GDI
 - Supported formats for patch files:
   - DCP

 ## Known Issues and Limitations
 While Universal Dreamcast Patcher delivers its core features reliably, all known issues and limitations of the application are listed below.

-* Patched disc image (output) cannot be created in Redump-style CUE format.
 * While source disc images (input) with CDDA are supported, the DCP patch format does not yet include a method for modifying CDDA tracks.

 ## Roadmap
 As Universal Dreamcast Patcher evolves and improves over time, the list below represents features which I'd like to implement.

-* Support for patched disc image (output) in Redump-style CUE format.
 * Extend DCP patch format to support modifying CDDA tracks.
 * Add a new "IP.BIN Editor" tab for modifying either `IP.BIN` files directly, or those already baked into a disc image.
+* Add a new "Disc Image Tools" tab for performing disc image format conversions and CHD compression/decompression, separate from applying patches.

 ## Applying Patches
 Universal Dreamcast Patcher is simple to use.
 After launching the application, follow the steps below.